elisa-tech/tsc/safety-architecture/tools/callgraph-tool/README.md

 # Callgraph

-This repository is a collection of tools for analyzing callgraphs.
-The tools have been developed mainly to target Linux Kernel, but they should work with any C target programs.
-Main higlights include:
+This repository is a collection of tools for constructing and analyzing callgraphs.
+The tools have been developed mainly to target Linux Kernel, but they should work with any target C programs that can be compiled with clang.
+Main highlights include:
+- Constructs a precise global callgraph.
+- Builds on top of LLVM.
+- Input is LLVM assembly (IR): generated callgraph reflects the compilation configurations.
+For instance, build configuration and compiler optimization levels impact the output callgraph.
+- Resolves indirect call targets based on type-analysis code from the [crix](https://github.com/umnsec/crix) program.
 - Scales well to large programs, does not require excessive resources.
-Finds direct and indirect function calls from an example x86_64_defconfig kernel build in less than one minute on a typical laptop with 16GB RAM.
+Finds direct and indirect function calls from an example Linux x86_64_defconfig kernel build in less than two minutes on a laptop with 8GB RAM and a SSD drive.
-- Allows querying and viewing function call chains from large C programs, accounting for preprocessor macros and build configurations.
+- Allows effectively querying and viewing function call chains from large C programs.
-- Resolves indirect call targets based on type-analysis code from the [crix](https://github.com/umnsec/crix) program.

 See some example uses at: [How to use the callgraph database](./doc/query_examples.md#how-to-use-the-callgraph-database).